osheroff/weavegrid_takehome/README.md

   of hashes felt more orthogonal to the API strucutre, but I'm not 100% sure of this decision.

-- Ideally the app would allow a commandline flag to allow following of symlinks outside the root folder, but I figured that this would add more complexity/increase code review time on your end un-necessarily.
+- Ideally the app would allow a commandline flag to allow following of symlinks outside the root folder, but I figured that this would add more complexity/increase code review time unnecessarily.

 - as extra credit I chose to do symlink handling and recursion